Youth Strength

 We cap each group at 8 to ensure personalised coaching.
 Athlete progress is tracked every session, and every athlete is reassessed after each 4-week block to adjust programming as needed.

-Athlete-led tracking of sets, reps, rest, and notes — encouraging accountability and self-awareness.
+Athlete-led tracking of sets, reps, weight, tempo, rest, and notes — encouraging accountability and self-awareness.

 Investment: